EscVM/OIDv4_ToolKit/README.md

 As previously mentioned, there are different available options that can be exploited.
 Let's see some of them.

 ## Download different classes in separated folders
-Firstly, the toolkit can be used to download classes in separated folders.
+Firstly, the ToolKit can be used to download classes in separated folders.
 The argument `--classes` accepts a list of classes.

 Let's for example download Apples and Oranges from the validation set.
 In this case we have to use the following command.
   ```bash